-- ARS 15-901-The Department of Education defines an excused absence as being an absence due to illness, doctor appointment, bereavement, family emergencies, out-of-school suspensions, and religious purposes (as per ARS 15-806). - ARS 15-803-A child is "excessively absent" when they have been absent over 10% of the number of required attendance days. - Family vacations, hunting trips, babysitting, personal appointments, music/dance lessons, club meetings, or oversleeping are NOT legally valid reasons for an absence or tardy. - o Medical notes must be submitted to the registrar any time a student is absent for 3 or more consecutive days. - o La Paloma Academy reserves the right to retain a student who has missed over 18 days of school (excused or unexcused) during the school year. - o Parents and/or students may face criminal prosecution when absences (excused or unexcused) surpass 10% of the instructional days scheduled for the school year (18 days). - ARS 15-803-A student is "truant" when they have an unexcused absence for at least one class period during the day.
+- ARS 15-901-The Department of Education defines an excused absence as being an absence due to illness, doctor appointment, bereavement, family emergencies, out-of-school suspensions, and religious purposes (as per ARS 15-806). - ARS 15-803-A child is "excessively absent" when they have been absent over 10% of the number of required attendance days. - Family vacations, hunting trips, babysitting, personal appointments, music/dance lessons, club meetings, or oversleeping are NOT legally valid reasons for an absence or tardy. - o Medical notes must be submitted to the registrar any time a student is absent for 3 or more consecutive days. - o La Paloma Academy reserves the right to withdraw any student who has missed 10 consecutive days of school. - o La Paloma Academy reserves the right to retain a student who has missed over 18 days of school (excused or unexcused) during the school year. - o Parents and/or students may face criminal prosecution when absences (excused or unexcused) surpass 10% of the instructional days scheduled for the school year (18 days). - ARS 15-803-A student is "truant" when they have an unexcused absence for at least one class period during the day.
 A student is "habitually truant" when they have been truant for at least five school days within a school year. - o Truancy is a violation of state law and may result in legal action against the parents or guardians, as well as the student. - Please notify the school's front desk staff prior to 9:00 am if your child is going to be absent and provide the reason for the absence.
 The State of Arizona requires that schools obtain the specific reason for any absence. - o In the interest of sound academic work, a student shall not be absent without an adequate reason.